Niranjan7407/Ecommerce-Follow-Along/README.md

 ## **Milestone 15**
 In this milestone, We made a navbar component and added it to the Homepage to increase the interactivity of the page.

+## **Milestone 16**
+Created singleproduct.jsx.
+The pages is made to show details about the product.
+I also routed it and made other minor changes.